How to Check Plugins and Themes for Updates

 Tired of worrying about plugin and theme updates?
 We’ve got that covered!

-Best Practices for Updating WordPress Plugins and Themes
+Best Practices for Checking and Updating WordPress Plugins and Themes

 While it’s a good rule of thumb to consistently update your plugins and themes when new versions become available, there are also considerations you should take into account before making those updates.